AashikP/PasswordGenerator/README.md

 # PasswordGenerator

-One Page Random Password Generator
+* One Page Random Password Generator
+* Open/Reload page Or Click the Submit button/Enter Key to generate a new password